ArtLeQuint/AngularProject/README.md

-# Country

-Country, a GUI based on ANGULAR 6 allowing to search informations about countries.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # Country Spotter

 Country Spotter is a GUI based on ANGULAR 6 used for searching country simple informations.
 This was a project designed for Master 2 ILC in Strasbourg, Web Classes.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites